 Best Rollers for Painting Furniture

-Are you confused about what the best roller for painting furniture is?
+Are you confused about what the best rollers for painting furniture are?
 Let me help you decide!
-If you’re new to painting furniture, (or new to painting in general) picking what roller to use is overwhelming.
-There are so many different sizes, and types.
+If you’re new to painting, picking which one to use is overwhelming.
+There are so many different sizes and types.
 Heck, I get overwhelmed by it myself!

-Rollers are a great option for painting furniture because they can help you paint a large surface faster than if you use a paintbrush.
+Rollers are a great option because they can help you cover a large surface faster than if you use a paintbrush.
+Plus, they are perfect for applying an even coat without leaving behind any unsightly brush marks.

 Click here to subscribe

-But, on the other hand, they can leave some unwanted texture or bumps behind, and you’ll probably have to use a paintbrush for the corners, details, and crevices.
+However, they can also leave some unwanted texture or bumps behind, and you’ll probably have to still use a paintbrush for the corners, details, and crevices.
+So, it’s important to choose the right roller for the job.

 rolling paint onto a dresser with a mohair roller